Federal and State Tax Fraud and Tax Crimes Attorney

 U.S. Supreme Court decisions that impact tax crime sentences

 Every federal sentence for tax-related crimes is affected by the U.S. Supreme Court’s decision in United States v.
 Booker, 543 U.S. 220 (2005).
 Later Supreme Court decisions clarified the Court’s ruling in Booker and established that a judge’s discretion in sentencing has been greatly expanded.
-The federal judge’s discretion begins with the following cases:
+The federal judge’s discretion begins but does not end with the following cases:

 - Gall v.
 US, 552 U.S (2007) which found that a probation sentence that was significantly below the recommended guidelines was indeed reasonable.

 - Kimbrough v.
 U.S., 128 S. Ct.
 558 (2007) which first observed that courts may depart downward from the guidelines based solely on disagreement with policy considerations.

 - Rita v.
 U.S., 127 S. Ct.
 2456 (2007) which permitted courts to consider arguments that a calculated guidelines sentence can itself fail to properly reflect 3553(a) factors that have to be considered.

 Effects of Supreme Court cases on your case